-Some courses have slightly different term dates, but this does not apply to CSEE.
+Some courses have slightly different term dates.
 However, you will find that all campus activities and events make reference to the standard academic year terms and schedule noted above.

 You are expected to be available during term time to attend teaching events, unless otherwise advised by your Department.